-Are you are thinking of taking the kids camping and feeling excited but also daunted the prospect of working out what the camping essentials are and the type of camping setup and what you need to buy for camping.
+Are you are thinking becoming a camping family and feeling excited but also daunted at the prospect of working out what the camping essentials are and the type of camping setup and what you need to buy for camping.
 While it’s a fun activity for everyone and has many benefits, there are a lot of things you need to consider before heading off to the campsite.

 Whether you are a beginner tent camper or experienced, this guide will help you to achieve a great tent camping setup for a fun, enjoyable, and safe family trip.

 Be sure to click on the links below for more details and camping setup ideas.

 1: Tent and shelter

 A tent is probably the first thing you buy when you are starting out camping, and it's usually the most expensive item in your camping setup, so you want to get it right.

 There are many on the market but our personal preference is one more suited to touring.
 You will find, however, plenty of other tent options, from smaller dome style tents just large enough to accommodate the number of people in your family as well as room for gear storage, to larger ones with two and three-room incorporating living space as well.

-Every campsite should also provide adequate outdoor shelter, if only to protect the gas cooking stove and outdoor gear from the rain as well as the dew formed during the night-time.
+Every camper should also provide adequate outdoor shelter in their camping kit, if only to protect the gas cooking stove and outdoor gear from the rain as well as the dew formed during the night-time.
 This could be in the form of a tent with a larger awning, with an annex attached, a separately constructed tarpaulin shelter or, if you can transport one, a separate marquee or screen room.